bruxy70/Garbage-Collection/README.md

 ```

 ## List view (entities)
-The simplest visualisation is to use entities.
+The simplest visualization is to use entities.
 In this case, I use `verbose_state` to show `state` as text.

 <img src="https://github.com/bruxy70/Garbage-Collection/blob/master/images/entities.png">